Presenting at the International Conference on Extended Reality 2024

 We develop tools to view and interact with molecular simulations in Virtual Reality (VR).
 These tools let us see molecular systems in a different light to get a new intuition for them.
 In particular, it gives us a sense of how 3-dimensional and dynamic these systems are.
 So far, we have mostly gained qualitative insight into the biology and chemistry questions we had about molecular systems.
 Our new article, in collaboration with the University of Bristol and the University of Valencia, presents a new way to use trajectory generated in Virtual Reality as a base to compute free energies and get quantitative insight.

-[IRL x ispace] Subtle Sensing workshop + Open Lab
+[IRL x ispace] molecular Sensing workshop + Open Lab

 For the week 17–21 April, The IRL will host visiting researchers from the iSpaceLab from Simon Fraser University in Vancouver.
 The iSpaceLab have expertise in designing and investigating VR experiences that make a positive impact on individuals and society.